 - We will obtain your deeds either from your mortgage lender or where you had them stored.
 If your deeds are with a mortgage lender we will need the mortgage account number from you.

-- You will be given a set of documents to complete about the property, including what items you will either be taking or leaving behind.
+- You will be given a set of documents to complete about the property.
+These will include what items you will either be taking or leaving behind.
 These will be forwarded to your buyer and they can rely on the contents of the documents.

-- We will prepare a contract, the document that sets out the details of the sale, and send this to the buyers solicitors together with evidence of how you own the property and the forms mentioned in paragraph 2 above.
+- Our team will prepare a contract, the document that sets out the details of the sale, and send this to the buyers solicitors together with evidence of how you own the property and the forms mentioned in paragraph 2 above.

-- We will arrange for you to sign the contract and discuss when you would like to move.
-We do have to agree the date with all other people in the chain but this does not usually create a problem.
+- The team will arrange for you to sign the contract and discuss when you would like to move.
+We do have to agree the date with all other people in the chain.
+This doesn’t usually create a problem.

 - Exchange of contracts – this is when a deposit is paid and the purchaser is legally committed to buy your house on the agreed completion date.

 - On completion we pass over the deeds to your buyers solicitors and receive the sale money from them.
 We will then pay off any mortgage you have, if any, and also any estate agency costs and our fees before sending any balance to you or transferring it to your purchase file.

 For more help and advice on Selling a House please contact your nearest Ringrose Law Office.

 Frequently Asked Questions

 Start your Free Enquiry Form Start a Free Enquiry